Esprit-Marie-Joseph Florens

 Esprit-Marie-Joseph Florens (June 4, 1762 – March 30, 1834) was the Vicar Apostolic of Siam.

 Biography

-Esprit-Marie-Joseph Florens was born in Lagnes, France on 4 Jun 1762. in 1786, he was ordained a priest in the La Société des Missions Etrangères dedicated to missionary work.
+Esprit-Marie-Joseph Florens was born in Lagnes, France on 4 Jun 1762.
+In 1786, he was ordained a priest in La Société des Missions Etrangères dedicated to missionary work.

-On June 29, 1810, Pope Pius VII was named as Titular Bishop of Sozopolis in Haemimonto and appointed him as Coadjutor Vicar Apostolic of Siam.
+On June 29, 1810, Pope Pius VII was named as Titular Bishop of Sozopolis in Haemimonto and appointed Florens as Coadjutor Vicar Apostolic of Siam.
 On March 4, 1811, he succeeded Arnaud-Antoine Garnault.
 He was consecrated bishop on April 12, 1812, by Bishop Jean Labartette, Vicar Apostolic of Cochin.

 Episcopal succession

 While bishop, he was the principal consecrator of: